 The Immediate Past President is Chair.
 He/she is also a member of the Executive Committee

-The Secretary/Treasurer
+The Secretary

 Two Other Past Presidents.

 The Nominating Committee meets as appropriate during the year.
 The Chair at its fall meeting presents nominations to the Executive Committee.
 Nominations are presented to the whole membership for approval at the Annual Business Meeting.